nitink123/SignUpSecure/README.md

 # SignUpSecure
 // First select the county by dropdown the spinner.

-The name, password, and sign-in button will only be visible, once you select the country.
+//The name, password, and sign-in button will only be visible, once you select the country.

-Once the name, password, and sign-in button are visible, add your credentials.
+// sign-in button will only be enable when name and password text is not empty Once the name, password, and sign-in button are visible, add your credentials.

 the name should only have characters